 In keeping with the Ayurvedic understanding that modifications in eating are the fastest, most efficient way to produce positive changes in the system, and that the 6 tastes are the keys to understanding what a healthy diet is and how the digestive cycle is managed, we teach eating according to the tastes, developing a sophisticated palette, and how to modify intake according to change of season, time of day, sickness and etc. In this vein we also teach the dynamics involved in modern versions of fasting and/or abstaining from particular tastes.

 In keeping with the understanding that Rasa denotes emotion as well as taste, we teach that emotion is the essence of all experience and the primary means by which the experienced, subjective difference between the mind and the body is bridged.

-- We look in detail at the 9 emotional rasas and their relationship to the five elements and the doshas.
+We look in detail at the 9 emotional rasas and their relationship to the five elements and the doshas.
 This understanding of emotion as central to sensible experience is also taught from a modern neuroscientific standpoint as we examine the concept of neuro-plasticity and the neurotransmitter profiles involved in aversion and reward, so that YTs can assist in the breaking of unhealthy habits and the formation of healthy new ones in healing and development.

-- Lastly, we teach the nature of intuitive experience and its place in spiritual evolution and enjoyment.
+Lastly, we teach the nature of intuitive experience and its place in spiritual evolution and enjoyment.
 This involves looking at the relationship between bias and intuition, and how intuition can indeed be developed and honed with regard to training and inquiry.

 Private Training Site